varlardohaeris/emacs-archives/melpa-stable/org-sidebar-readme.txt

 - `org-sidebar-tree:' Display tree-view sidebar for current Org buffer.

+Toggling versions of those commands are also available:

+- `org-sidebar-toggle'
+- `org-sidebar-tree-toggle'

 Customization options are in the `org-sidebar' group.

 The functions `org-sidebar-tree-view-buffer' and